nizarq/correlation/http_protocol_proposal_v1.md

 Request-Id is generated on the caller side and passed to callee.

 Implementation of this protocol should expect to receive `Request-Id` in header of incoming request.
-Absence of Request-Id indicates that it is either first instrumented service in the system or this request was not traced by upstream service and therefore does not have any context associated with it.
+Absence of Request-Id indicates that it is either the first instrumented service in the system or this request was not traced by an upstream service and therefore does not have any context associated with it.
 To start tracing the request, implementation MUST generate new `Request-Id` (see [Root Request Id Generation](#root-request-id-generation)) for the incoming request.

 When Request-Id is provided by upstream service, there is no guarantee that it is unique within the entire system.
 Implementation SHOULD make it unique by adding small suffix to incoming Request-Id to represent internal activity and use it for outgoing requests, see more details in [Hierarchical Request-Id document](hierarchical_request_id.md).

-`Request-Id` is required field, which means that every instrumented request MUST have it.
+`Request-Id` is a required field, i.e., every instrumented request MUST have it.
 If implementation does not find `Request-Id` in the incoming request headers, it should consider it as non-traced and MAY not look for `Correlation-Context`.

 It is essential that 'incoming' and 'outgoing' Request-Ids are included in the telemetry events, so implementation of this protocol MUST provide read access to Request-Id for logging systems.

 ### Request-Id Format
 `Request-Id` is a string up to 1024 bytes length.
 It contains only [Base64](https://en.wikipedia.org/wiki/Base64) and "-" (hyphen), "|" (vertical bar), "." (dot), and "_"( underscore) characters.

-Vertical bar, dot and underscore are reserved characters that used to mark and delimit hierarchical Request-Id, and must not be present in the nodes.
+Vertical bar, dot and underscore are reserved characters that are used to mark and delimit hierarchical Request-Id(s), and must not be present in the nodes.
 Hyphen may be used in the nodes.

 Implementations SHOULD support hierarchical structure for the Request-Id, described in [Hierarchical Request-Id document](hierarchical_request_id.md).
 See [Flat Request-Id](flat_request_id.md) for non-hierarchical Request-Id requirements.